jamarier/rand-exam/README.md

     If the target is not achieved, inform of the best result, the maximum difficulty generated and the minimum.

+    This parameter can be defined also in INDEX\_FILE

 * -t, --tolerance FLOAT  Tolerance to select exam  [default: 0.5]

     Sets the range of values to stop searching an exam. if target difficulty is 11 and tolerance is 1, it stop if calculated difficulty value is in [11-1,11+1]

+    This parameter can be defined also in INDEX\_FILE

 * --help                 Show this message and exit.